-- Nuts and seeds, including pistachio, sesame, almonds, hazelnuts
+- nuts and seeds, including pistachio, sesame, almonds, and hazelnuts

-- Many fortified drinks, including soy milk and a variety of fruit juices are fortified with calcium.
+Also, many drinks, including soy milk and a variety of fruit juices are fortified with calcium.

-Crushed eggshells contain calcium and can be ground into a powder and added to foods and/or drinks
+Crushed eggshells contain calcium and can be ground into a powder and added to food and drink.

 According to the Institute of Medicine (IoM), we should consume calcium daily at the following amounts:

 - age 1-3 years: 700 milligrams (mg) per day